 $999,999,999 to $0

-By road and ferry, journey to Botswana’s Chobe National Park, known for its vast elephant herds – a population that exceeds 70,000.
-On your boat cruise down the Chobe River, sometimes you can see 500 elephants in a single day.
+By road and ferry, journey to Botswana’s Chobe National Park, known for its vast elephant herds—a population that exceeds 70,000.
+On a cruise down the Chobe River, guests sometimes see 500 elephants in a single day.
 Water birds abound, including herons and storks, as well as hippos and crocodiles.
 This afternoon, fly to the private reserve of Linyanti, dramatic big-game country.
-Its tree-dotted plains are home to lions, leopards, spotted hyenas and wild dogs as well as tremendous elephant herds.
-Encounter wildlife in amazing proximity on game drives, guided walks and boat excursions on the Linyanti River.
-In the evenings relax at your private camp, well-appointed tented accommodations evocative of an earlier era of safari travel.
-Through the thorny acacia branches, see the infinite stars, scattered across an impossibly black sky.
+Its tree-dotted plains are home to lions, leopards, spotted hyenas and wild dogs, as well as tremendous elephant herds.
+Encounter wildlife in amazing proximity on game drives and guided walks, safety permitting, along the Linyanti River.
+In the evenings, relax at your private camp, well-appointed tented accommodations evocative of an earlier era of safari travel.
+Through the thorny acacia branches, see more stars than ever dreamed of, scattered across an impossibly black sky.

-This morning, fly by light aircraft to Gomoti Tented Camp in the Okavango Delta.
+This morning, fly by light aircraft to Gomoti Tented Camp in the heart of the Santawani Concession, a private reserve encompassing nearly 15,000 acres in the southeast corner of the Okavango Delta.
 The earth’s largest inland water system, the delta’s headwaters lie in Angola’s western highlands, joining with other rivers in Namibia and Botswana to meet the Kalahari Desert, where a green oasis sprawls amid the sands and dry savanna.
 With its vast network of channels and wetlands, the Okavango is home to a profuse collection of wildlife and vegetation.

 While some areas of the delta are permanently flooded, other habitats create a mosaic of varied landscapes, including drier regions like the area that surrounds your camp.
 A mix of dense riverine woodland, open savanna and acacia scrub provide ample food for a large array of browsers and grazing species, as well as predators including cheetah, leopard, lion and rare wild dog.
 The Gomoti River is a year-round lifeline for animals, while inland water holes also sustain them during the dry season.
 The diverse range of habitats makes the Gomoti region ideal for all-day excursions including traditional 4x4 game drives, picnic lunches and night drives in search of nocturnal species.

-Depending on water levels, travel by boat or 4x4 safari vehicle to Little Tubu, Tubu Tree or Kwetsani Camp (which camp is used depends on departure date), located on the edge of Botswana’s famed Moremi Game Reserve.
-Tubu sits on Honda Island, the largest area of permanently dry land in this region of the Okavango Delta, surrounded by grasslands that attract many species of plains animals.
-Kwetsani rests on its namesake island, ringed by open plains.
+Depending on water levels, travel by boat or 4x4 safari vehicle to Little Tubu or Tubu Tree, adjoining sister camps located on the edge of Botswana’s famed Moremi Game Reserve.
+Use one of the two camps as your base, enjoying meals together there, though your group may be accommodated in rooms at both camps.
+The camps sit on Hunda Island, the largest area of permanently dry land in this region of the Okavango Delta, surrounded by grasslands that attract many species of plains animals.
 A range of diverse habitats from dry Kalahari sandveld to mopane and riverine forest on the edge of the permanent waterways ensures spectacular wildlife viewing.
-Your activities focus on drives in open 4x4 vehicles in search of elephant, lion, Burchell's zebra, red lechwe, southern giraffe, tsessebe, and blue wildebeest on the sprawling floodplains.
-In forested areas, be on the lookout for kudu, impala, and bushbuck.
-And, of course, you may see the predators that track them, including lion, leopard and cheetah.
+Activities focus on drives in open 4x4 vehicles in search of elephant, lion, Burchell's zebra, red lechwe, southern giraffe, tsessebe, and blue wildebeest on the sprawling floodplains.
+In forested areas, look out for kudu, impala, and bushbuck.
+And, of course, hope to see the predators that track them, including lion and leopard.
 Night drives reveal nocturnal species such as civet cat and caracal, and large predators that hunt at night.

-Your Botswana trip comes to an end when you depart by air for Maun, to connect with flights home.
+Your Botswana adventure comes to an end when you depart by air for Maun to connect with flights home.